 UoN Semester II U.S. Fall Semester

-Course Location: Since UoN has multiple campuses, students need to ensure that they are selecting courses offered at the Callaghan Campus.
+Course Location: Since UoN has multiple campuses, students need to ensure that they are selecting courses offered at the Callaghan Campus or Newcastle City Campus.
 Students are not encouraged to take courses on other campuses due timetable conflicts and long commutes.
+(Business courses are hosted on the Newcastle City Campus)

 - Australian Units: 10 Australian Units are equivalent to 4 U.S. Credits.